Discover the different ways you can combine travel with your passion for surfing

 These days most of this can be done on a good mobile phone, but a tablet could help.
 Remember to check that you have the correct plugs for charging your handsets and ensure that you have all your data controlled.
 Downloading a game or a pile of emails on data in a foreign country can cost you the earth.
 A good idea is to purchase a local sim card on arrival and fill it up with data through the local currency.

-The final advice for surf travel
+The final advice

 The final advice for surf travel is the oldest but the most crucial piece of advice: pack half the clothes you think you need, but have twice the money available.
 Literally, pack your bags, and before you leave, take half of them out.
 You can survive for weeks in boardshorts and tee shirts, especially off the beaten track.
 You do need to have twice the funds available that you think you need in case of emergencies.
 This advice is the best advice you can get as a surfer going on a surf trip.